Noise Levels in Downtown Lorain, Lorain, OH | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Downtown Lorain

 Average noise levels for Downtown Lorain residents, grouped by direction from the center of Downtown Lorain.
-Northern Downtown Lorain carries the highest population-weighted average; Southern Downtown Lorain carries the lowest.
-Just 45% of residents in Southern Downtown Lorain live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Northern Downtown Lorain.
+The highest population-weighted average is in central Downtown Lorain; the lowest is in western Downtown Lorain, where just 24% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Downtown Lorain